 It is important to keep in mind that the division of marital property includes the distribution of both assets and debts from the marriage.
 For couples who have been married for many years or who are involved in a high net worth divorce, property division can be extremely complicated.

-Whether you need help with complex property division or a divorce case involving minor children, an advocate at Arami Law Office can speak with you today about your case and can discuss your options with you.
+Whether you need help with complex property division or a divorce case involving minor children, an advocate at Arami Law can speak with you today about your case and can discuss your options with you.
 A Cook County divorce attorney at our firm can provide compassionate representation throughout your divorce.
 Contact us today to learn more about the family law services we provide to clients in Cook County.

 How did we do?